-The specification in item iii) may be satisfied by any pictorial representation approved or accepted for the purpose by the Authority, such as an instrument approach plate or chart.
+The specification in item (iii) may be satisfied by any pictorial representation approved or accepted for the purpose by the Authority, such as an instrument approach plate or chart.

-Refer to FLT 2.4.1 and associated Guidance for additional specifications and information that addresses special areas, routes, route segments and special airports.
+Refer to FLT 2.4.1 and associated Guidance for additional specifications and information that addresses training for operations associated with special areas, routes, route segments and special airports.

-The Operator shall have a process to ensure a pilot is not utilized as a PIC in operations that require the application of special skills or knowledge within areas, on routes over difficult terrain and/or into special airports, as designated by the State or by the Operator, unless, within the preceding 12 months, that pilot has either:
+The Operator shall have a process to ensure a pilot is not used as a PIC in operations that require the application of special skills or knowledge within areas, on routes over difficult terrain and/or into special airports, as designated by the State or by the Operator, unless, within the preceding 12 months, that pilot has either:

-- (i) Made at least one trip as a pilot flight crew member, line check airman or observer on the flight deck on a route in close proximity and over similar terrain within the specified area(s), on the specified route and/or into the special airport, as applicable, or - (ii) Fulfilled special line qualification requirements in accordance with FLT 2.4.1.
+- (i) Made at least one trip as a pilot flight crew member, line check airman or observer on the flight deck on a route in close proximity and over similar terrain within the specified area(s), on the specified route and/or into the special airport, as applicable, or - (ii) Completed training and an evaluation in the special skills and/or knowledge required to qualify or requalify for such operations.
+The content of training shall ensure the PIC has adequate knowledge of the elements specified in Table 2.5 as applicable to the areas, routes, route segments and special airports of intended operation.
 (GM)

-- Identified/Assessed tracking/scheduling processes that prevent PICs from flight duty assignment into airports/areas and on routes/route segments that require special skills/knowledge, unless qualification requirements have been satisfied. - ☐ Interviewed responsible manager(s) in flight operations. - □ Examined OM guidance/procedures (focus: definition of PIC qualification criteria for operations into airports/areas/routes that require special knowledge/skills). - □ Observed flight crew scheduling operations (focus: scheduling tracks/accounts for PIC qualification for routes/airports that require special knowledge/skills). - □ Other Actions (Specify)
+- Identified/Assessed tracking/scheduling processes that prevent PICs from flight duty assignment into airports/areas and on routes/route segments that require special skills/knowledge, unless qualification requirements have been satisfied. - □ Interviewed responsible manager(s) in flight operations. - □ Examined OM guidance/procedures (focus: definition of PIC qualification criteria for operations into airports/areas/routes that require special knowledge/skills). - □ Observed flight crew scheduling operations (focus: scheduling tracks/accounts for PIC qualification for routes/airports that require special knowledge/skills). - □ Other Actions (Specify)

-Special airport and/or route/area re-qualification (if applicable) could take the form of pictorial review, simulator training, line check airmen briefing or operation into the airport accompanied by a line check airman
+Special airport and/or route/area re-qualification (if applicable) could take the form of pictorial review, simulator training, line check airmen briefing or operation into the airport accompanied by a line check airman or other qualified airman and could include exemptions for VFR operations.